Application

 Errors

 If the .build() method from the Builder object fails, an error is returned.
-You can use .kind member to identify the type of error.
-Curently, the following error class are provided:
+You can use the .kind member to identify the type of error.
+Currently, the following error classes are provided:

-ErrorKind::InitializationFailurea failure occured when initializing the backend API (this is usually due to some OS constranits).ErrorKind::InvalidFeaturean invalid feature (configuration option) that is not compatible with the current terminal was used.
-For example, an attemp to set up DirectX for NCurses backend will be invalid.ErrorKind::InvalidParametera valid feature but with invalid parameters was used.
+ErrorKind::InitializationFailure— a failure occurred when initializing the backend API (this is usually due to some OS constraints).ErrorKind::InvalidFeature— an invalid feature (configuration option) that is not compatible with the current terminal was used.
+For example, an attempt to set up DirectX for the NCurses backend will be invalid.ErrorKind::InvalidParameter— a valid feature but with invalid parameters was used.
 For example, an attempt to instantiate a terminal with the size of (0x0) will trigger such an error.

-To get a more detailed description of the Error, use the description() method from class Error just like in the next code snipped:
+To get a more detailed description of the error, use the description() method from the Error class, as in the following code snippet:

 let result = App::new().size(Size::new(0,0)).build();